demisto/content/Packs/GoogleSheets/Integrations/GoogleSheets/README.md

-Google Sheets is a spreadsheet program part of free web-based Google applications to create and format spreadsheets.
+Google Sheets is a spreadsheet program that is part of the free web-based Google applications to create and format spreadsheets.
 Use this integration to create and modify spreadsheets.
-This integration was integrated and tested with version 4 of GoogleSheets API
+This integration was integrated and tested with version 4 of Google Sheets API.

 ## Configure GoogleSheets on Cortex XSOAR